bernhardAxonIvy/doc/source/concepts/testing/unit-testing.rst

 #.
 Run test

-   - Make sure the |ivy-engine| is started with your projects
+   - Make sure the Axon Ivy Engine is started with your projects

    - To run this test right-click inside this class -> Run As -> JUnit Test